 Whatever the reason for the desire to change, the problem, until recently, has been that changing your business structure could trigger some unwanted tax liabilities.
 Tax law often regarded a change in structure as a change in ownership.
 And, as a general rule, where there is a change in ownership, there is a capital gains tax bill.

-When you change business structure, it is likely that assets used in the business will be transferred from the old business to the new one.
-From July 1, 2016 small businesses can change the legal structure of their businesses without incurring any income tax liability when assets, which are used in the business (“active assets”) are transferred from one entity to another.
+When you change your business structure, it is likely that assets used in the business will be transferred from the old business to the new one.
+From July 1 2016, small businesses can change the legal structure of their businesses without incurring any income tax liability when assets, which are used in the business (“active assets”) are transferred from one entity to another.

 This rollover applies to active assets that are CGT assets, as well as trading stock, depreciating assets, and other revenue assets like work in progress.

 Active assets are essentially those which are used or held ready for use, in the course of carrying on a business (such as buildings, plant and machinery).

 Small businesses qualify for the new provisions if they have an estimated turnover of less than $10million for the current year, or if their turnover for the previous year was less than $10 million.
 Affiliates, connected entities and partnerships of qualifying the small type of businesses are also eligible for the rollover.

 The relief applies where small business taxpayers transfer an active asset of their business to another small business entity as part of a genuine business restructure, as opposed to an artificial or inappropriately tax-driven scheme.

 Determining whether a restructure is 'genuine' depends on all the facts surrounding the restructure.
 The Australian Taxation Office (ATO) has stated that that the restructure must be such that it “could be reasonably expected to deliver benefits to small business owners in respect of their efficient conduct of the business going forward.”
 It further provides that the roll-over “is not available to small business owners who are restructuring in the course of winding down or realising their ownership interests.”